 A faux hawk fade is a type of fade that complements a faux hawk hairstyle by adding contrast and definition to the whole look.
 It’s one popular trick used by barbers to transform a stylish faux hawk into a sharp and neat hairstyle!

-It’s up to you which fading style you’ll go for – a long or short fade, tapered, skin, or burst – and also the length of your top hair.
-Products that are generally used to style your mane into a faux hawk are gel, wax, clay, or mousse.
+It’s up to you which fading style you’ll go for – a long or short fade, tapered, skin, or burst – and the length of your top hair.
+Generally, gel, wax, clay, or mousse are used to style your mane into a faux hawk.

 Popularized by VIP hunks Zayn Malik, Zac Efron, and Channing Tatum, this fade makes for a sexier result.
-It’s a subtler yet still stylish hairstyle that fits in the workplace and the club as well!
+It’s a subtler yet still stylish hairstyle that also fits in the workplace and the club!

 Before your next haircut, check out these popular photos of the faux hawk fade!